free-drones/rise_drones/doc/source/SEN_API.rst

 OD         Object detection
 =========  =========================

-SSS will publish data as soon as new data is available.
-The format of the published data is described in the :ref:`sssinfolinkapi`.
+SEN will publish data as soon as new data is available.
+The format of the published data is described in the :ref:`seninfolinkapi`.

 .. code-block:: json
   :caption: Function call: ``data_stream``